Hymerine/fortnite-offsets/README.md

 # fortnite-offsets
 Up to date offsets for the game fortnite

+Game version: 19.01